Bob Due's Terraced Gardens Farm Premium Produce - Pesticide and Herbicide Free

 email me

-This page was last updated: January 31, 2010
+This page was last updated: March 11, 2011

 This is the audio file of the fertility portion of my presentation to the TN Farmers Market Forum on January 28, 2010.
+Open this in the second browser window and you can follow the PDF presentation with me making comments about each page.
+It ends abruptly because I edited this from the rest of the presentation.

 Nashville_2010_Albrecht_Presentation.pdf